ryan4yin/nixos-and-flakes-book/docs/faq/index.md

 ## What is the difference between NixOS rollback capability and btrfs/zfs system snapshot rollback?

 The difference lies in the nature of the snapshots.
-System snapshots created with btrfs/zfs are non-reproducible, meaning they do not include the "knowledge" of how to build the snapshot from scratch and are therefore **unexplainable**.
+System snapshots created with btrfs/zfs does not contain the 'knowledge' of how to build this snapshot from scratch, it is **uninterpretable**, and its content is strongly correlated with the current hardware environment, making it difficult to reproduce on other machines.

 On the other hand, NixOS configuration is a piece of "knowledge" that can build an identical OS from scratch.
 It is **explainable** and can be automatically built with just a few simple commands.
 The NixOS configuration serves as documentation of all the changes made to your OS and is also used to automatically build the OS itself.